zxjzxj9/RPiWeather/README.md

 Flask is used as the backend web engine.
 It has high flexiblity and can be easily integrated with our data sampling system.

 ## 4. Front End

+We use react.js with SemanticUI as the frontend framework.